gannochenko/generilla/README.md

     ```
 4. Add the command above to `~/.bashrc` (or `~/.bash_profile` in case of MacOS)

+5. You should be able to run the `generilla` command now

 ### Upgrade

 If you followed the way how the installation was done, then do upgrading as following: